brienneK/brienneK_Bio/docs/README.md

-This repository contains the code to display my bio, sample portfolio projects, and resume with GitHub pages, which can be viewd [here](https://briennekordis.github.io/).
+This repository contains the code to [display](https://briennekordis.github.io/) my bio, sample portfolio projects, and resume with GitHub Pages.